snirSha/The-Maze-Of-Waze/README.md

 * Your system should work with jdk13 if your using eclipse

-* Open the simpleGameClient class in src package
+* Open the SimpleGameClient class in gameClient package

 * Run the program with the green key